How To Increase Vertical Jump Height : Add 10-20 Inches Fast, At Home and Without Weights!

 Foot Function Development Exercise

-PRO TIP: Lift weights & undertake low impact plyometric exercises while wearing Vibram 5 Fingers shoes in order to maximise the kinetic chain from the toe through to calf musculare.
+PRO TIP: Lift weights & undertake low impact plyometric exercises while wearing Vibram 5 Fingers shoes in order to maximise the kinetic chain stimuli from the toe through to calf musculature.

 These are the sort of cool little tricks that can make all the difference to your overall vertical jump max.

 Many programs often overlook these aspects of vertical jump development.
 However, programs like the Jump Manual (current rank #1) have done an excellent job of integrating the finer details and complexities of jump training without making the program dull and difficult to follow.

 The Power Of Depth Jumps On The Optimization Of Vertical Jumping Ability